opensearch-project/ml-commons/docs/tutorials/semantic_search/asymmetric_embedding_model.md

 GET /_plugins/_ml/tasks/your_task_id
 ```

-When the model is successfully deployed, it will be in the **DEPLOYED** state, and you can use it for inference.
+When the model is successfully deployed, it's state will change to the **DEPLOYED** state, and you can use it for inference.

 ---

-## Step 6: Run Inference
+## Step 6: Run inference

 Now that your model is deployed, you can use it to generate text embeddings for both queries and passages.

-### a.
-Generating Passage Embeddings
+### Generating passage embeddings

 To generate embeddings for a passage, use the following request: